[A comedy in one act]

 Two student ID cards for Sina Ghasemi and the girl who wore colorful socks

 Some papers and a pen on the desk

 _11:30 AM.
 At the main gate of the University of Mazandaran:

 (Mohammad Alipour is sitting comfortably in his chair.
-Through the windows of the Campus Security kiosk, he watches every single person that walks through the gate.
-In front of the door of the kiosk with a safe distance from Alipour, Fateme Ajorlou with a face as cold and as senseless as a piece brick is standing.
+Through the windows of the Campus Security booth, he watches every single person that walks through the gate.
+In front of the door of the booth with a safe distance from Alipour, Fateme Ajorlou with a face as cold and as senseless as a piece brick is standing.

 Alipour: (to Ajorlou) Please call him to come.

 Ajorloo: Mister, please come here for a moment!
 (Sina takes no notice) Mister!
 (He again takes no notice) Mister, I am talking to you!